50ButtonsEach/fliclib-linux-hci/README.md

 ## Quick start
 ### Packages
-The only dependency is libcurl, which should be installed by default on most Linux distributions.
+There are no dependencies except the standard C/C++ libraries, which should be installed by default on most Linux distributions.
 ### Running
 It might be a good idea to disable a currently running bluez daemon (bluetoothd) to avoid interference, although not necessary.
 To see if it's running, run `ps aux | grep bluetoothd`.
 If it's running, try to disable it through the system's tools `service bluetooth stop` or `systemctl stop bluetooth` on Ubuntu, or just kill the process.